How to Complete Mail In Rebates

 Make Sure You Have Everything In Your Envelope

-Everything you need to include in your envelope to get your rebate will be specified on the mail in rebate form.
+Everything you need to include in your envelope to get your rebate will be specified on the rebate form.
 This usually includes the completed rebate form, a cash register receipt, and a UPC barcode.

 A cash register receipt is always to be included with your completed rebate form.
 Read on the form to find out whether it needs to be original or if a copy is okay.
-The rebate form will also tell you if you need to circle the product purchased, purchase price, or both.
+The rebate form will also tell you if you need to circle the product purchased, the purchase price, or both.

 A UPC bar code may or may not need to be included to get your rebate.
 Refer to the rebate form for this information.
 Sometimes you'll need to cut out the original UPC code from the package, provide a copy of the UPC, or sometimes you won't need to include one at all.

 Double and triple check to make sure you have everything in your envelope before you submit your mail-in rebate.

 On the rebate form for each mail-in rebate will be some dates.
 These dates will tell you when the rebate starts, the date that you must have the product purchased by, and the date that the rebate needs to be either postmarked or received by.

 It's extremely important to follow all deadlines or you most likely won't receive your rebate.

 It's a good idea to keep track of all your mail-in rebates to make sure that you receive them.
 One of the easiest ways to do this is to set up a spreadsheet.

 Besides a log, you might also want to keep copies of all the information you submitted to get your rebate.
 This is your proof that you completed it.